 Common Trumpet Creeper

-Vigorous climbers used for large scale effects, quick summer screens.
-All bear radiant, orange-toned blossoms shaped like flaring trumpets, in clusters at branch tips midsummer to fall.
+Vigorous climbers used for large-scale effects, quick summer screens.
+All bear radiant, orange-toned blossoms shaped like flaring trumpets in clusters at branch tips midsummer to fall.
 Glossy leaves are divided into 2 1/2-in., ovate leaflets.
-Stems have aerial rootlets, cling to wood, brick, stucco, and other surfaces.
+Stems have aerial rootlets that cling to wood, brick, stucco, and other surfaces.
 Unless pruned and tied to supporting surface, old plants can become top-heavy and pull away.
 Each dormant season, shorten some branches and thin others.
 Pinch back shoot tips in summer to keep plants bushy.
 Plants spread by suckering roots; pull any that appear.
 If older plants become unmanageable, cut to ground before spring growth begins and train a few strong new stems.

 Native to eastern United States.
 This is the most widely used trumpet creeper in cold-winter areas.
 A deep freeze will kill it to the ground, but new stems regrow quickly.
 Each leaf has up to 11 leaflets.
 Flowers are 3-in.-long orange tubes with scarlet lobes flaring to 2 in. wide.
 Grows fast to 40 ft. or more, bursting with health and vigor.